alejandromestrequereda/CNN_PolSAR_Despeckling/README.md

 Example of a Sentinel-1 dual-pol VV/VH image in SSC (complex) format is included in the /data folder (images are stored in a numpy array).

-The provided testing code reads the image, generates a modified version of the dual-pol covariance matrix having four real-valued intensities and filters all bands using the trained CNN, which is also provided for further evaluation by the community.
+The provided testing code reads the image, generates a modified version of the dual-pol covariance matrix having four real-valued intensities and filters all bands using the weights of the trained CNN, which are also provided ("DS_DnCNN_3TS_sumse.h5").

 ### Resources
 Paper Arxiv